frontenddogma/rote-learning-html-css/manuscript/css.md

 | `z-index` | CSS 2.1 |
 | `--*` | CSS Custom Properties for Cascading Variables Module Level 1 |

+D> Should a future edition of this book contain more details about CSS properties?
+For a free book like this, this would work best with support.
+[Share ideas and signal if you like to get involved!](https://github.com/frontenddogma/rote-learning-html-css/issues)

 ## at-Rules

 Memorize the CSS at-rules, to explore additional ways of styling documents and web apps.